Bat Removal Pebble Creek

 Bat Exclusion

-The best way of removing bats from your home is to seal off all possible entrances.
+The best method of bat removal is to close off the entry point they are using to get into your house.
 This process is called exclusion.
 It is done by sealing all holes or openings that are bigger than an inch.
-Attics, chimneys, roofs are the most common entry points to bats.
-You can allow bats to exit your home but not return.
-Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.
+The most common entry points for bats include attics, chimneys, and roofs.
+After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
+Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic

-Our team has extensive experience with wild animals and is licensed to handle bat removals in Pebble Creek homes.
+Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Pebble Creek homes.
 Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
 If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: